LaurenAnderson97/SML209-18/grammar.md

 Although French is spoken in many countries around the world, French is an official language in the following countries shown in the map.

-Below is a map presenting all the French speaking countries in the world.
+Below is a video of a map presenting all the French speaking countries in the world.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UmjhDf8yvcc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h1></h1>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fwRhpggnCJI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h1>Facts about the French language</h1>